Noise and Airspace

 Any other complaint may be made using our online complaints form which can be found here: Make a Complaint

 A telephone message line, 01959 578580, can also be used to register a complaint that does not relate to a specific aircraft movement, please include details on how we can contact you with a response.
-We aim to respond to all complaints within 10 working days.
+We aim to respond to all complaints within 10 working days dependant on the complexity of the complaint.

-Radical changes were made in 2015 to the way in which aircraft operate to and from the airport following the increase in operating hours, these include Noise Sensitive Areas (NSA) covering local towns and villages and a reduction and restrictions to circuit flights, see what is a circuit.
-But we must accept that we will still receive complaints from local residents that need to be investigated and action taken if there has been a breech of local flying protocols.
+Radical changes were made in 2015 to the way in which aircraft operate to and from the airport following the increase in operating hours, these include Noise Sensitive Areas (NSA) covering local towns and villages and a reduction and restrictions to circuit flights, “see what is a circuit”.
+But we must accept that we will still receive complaints from local residents that need to be investigated and action taken if there has been a breach of local flying protocols.

 A record is kept of all complaints for a period of five years and is included in the noise and safety sub committee report to the quarterly Airport Consultative Committee.

-SANARB meet monthly and is made up of an independent chair, BHAL CEO, pilots qualified in a variety of aircraft types and the London Borough of Bromley airport monitoring officer.
+SANARB meet monthly and is made up of an independent chair, Biggin Hill Airport Ltd CEO, pilots qualified in a variety of aircraft types and the London Borough of Bromley airport monitoring officer.
 The board may request that the pilot submit a report or appear before the board, award a written warning, fine or a ban from operating at Biggin Hill.

 All airports are required by the Department for Transport to communicate openly and effectively with their local communities and users of the airport about the impact of the airports operations.
 This is the role of the Airports Consultative Committee, government guidelines have been created to assist with establishing and running an airports ACC.
 Minutes of all ACC meetings held at Biggin Hill are contained HERE.